abdulrafay97/EfficientSkinDis/README.md

 ## Dataset
-Click the button to access the 70:30 split of the [Dataset](https://drive.google.com/drive/folders/1AiDVpgy-o4ZLKXZ_yqnWWEHFYhCbrfP1?usp=share_link).
+The dataset is available to access the 70:30 split on the [Drive](https://drive.google.com/drive/folders/1AiDVpgy-o4ZLKXZ_yqnWWEHFYhCbrfP1?usp=share_link).